mjakal/sapi5_on_linux/README.md

 ```
 WINEPREFIX=~/.PlayOnLinux/wineprefix/tts wine c:/balcon/balcon -l
 ```
-If everything went well, console output should look like this:
+If everything went well, console output should look like this.
+If there are some unregistered classes, just ignore them :):
 ```
 SAPI 5:
   Microsoft Mary